stoefln/UserBundle/Resources/doc/index.rst

 Templating
 ----------

-The template names are not configurable, however Symfony2 makes it possible to extend a bundle by creating a new Bundle and implementing a getParent() method inside that new Bundle's definition:
+The template names are not configurable, however Symfony2 makes it possible to overwrite any template by using the ``app/views`` folder.
+For example ``FOSUserBundle:User:new.html.twig`` can be replaced by putting an alternative template in ``app/views/FOSUserBundle/User/new.html.twig`` to replace the template provided by the bundle which is ``src/FOS/UserBundle/Resources/views/User/new.twig``.

-    class MyProjectUserBundle extends Bundle
-    {
-        public function getParent()
-        {
-            return 'FOSUserBundle';
-        }
-    }

-For example ``src/FOS/UserBundle/Resources/views/User/new.twig`` can be replaced inside an application by putting a file with alternative content in ``src/MyProject/FOS/UserBundle/Resources/views/User/new.twig``.

-You can use a different templating engine by configuring it but you will have to create all the needed templates as only twig templates are provided.
+You can use a different templating engine if you don't want to use Twig in your project.
+Just specify the engine in the configuration and it will be used for all templates used by the bundle.
+Note that you will have to create all the needed templates as only twig templates are provided.

 Validation
 ----------